 PSY 3950 - Field Experience in Psychology

-Each quarter, the Department offers up to three units of academic credit for volunteer service through the PSY 3950 Field Experience in Psychology course.
+Each semester, the Department offers up to three units of academic credit for volunteer service through the PSY 3950 Field Experience in Psychology course.
 The course provides students an opportunity to study psychological principles of behavior in nonlaboratory settings, which may involve observation and participation in community, clinical, educational, business or other organizational settings.

 Note: Although PSY 3950 may be repeated for a total of 6 units, only 3 units can be applied to the Psychology BA elective coursework.
 PSY 3950 is graded CR/NC.
 Department approval required.